permabullnino/Backups/dcr_vwap.md

 Significance: This is the point where on average a Decred network participant committed to HODLing.
 As such, the LTVWAP can be viewed as a representative break even price for HODLers
 Formula: [SHOW FORMULA]

-Lifetime DCR Moved On-Chain VWAP
+Lifetime DCR Moved On-Chain VWAP (LOVWAP)

 Definition: The weighted average DCRUSD or DCRBTC value that has moved on-chain (tickets & standard transactions) over Decred's entire lifetime.
 Significance: This also represents a breakeven price of sorts, but is more inclusive as it includes accumulators and capitulators.